datawhores/cross_seed_find/README.md

 **How to use**

-scanning:cross.py scan --txt=txtlocation --mvt and or --tvr (folders)
+scanning:cross.py scan --txt=txtlocation --mvr folder(s) and or --tvr folder(s)
+note: you need to put a mvt or tvr for each different folder

     Adds the names of files to a txt file.